jaimegarza/jaimegarza.github.io/syntax/lexer.md

 Tokens have an **identifier**.
 In the previous example, the identifier is INTEGER.
 This identifier is used in syntactical rules, or productions in the grammar.
 A token also has a **name**.
 A name can then be used to appear in error messages as opposed to the identifier.
 For instance, in the previous examples the name is *an integer*.
 With this name, the grammar can produce errors like *"expecting an integer"*.

 A token can also have a type.
 A type is an element of a data structure called the %struct, %union, %class or %stack (They are all synonyms and you can choose the one you want.
 For C it is usually %union, while in Java it could be %class.)
-A %struct can be constructed as follows, for Java.
+Independently of what is selected, we will call it the %struct.
+A %struct can be constructed as follows, for Java:

 ```
 %class {